ibm-cloud-docs/dl/iam.md

 | Administrator | Allows a user to assign {{site.data.keyword.dl_short}} IAM access policies to other users. | Create gateway  \n Delete gateway  \n Edit gateway  \n Add a virtual connection to a gateway&ast;<  \n Remove a virtual connection from a gateway&ast;  \n Edit a virtual connection (API only)  \n Update user access policies for the service |
 | Editor | Performs all actions, including managing gateways and virtual connections. | Create gateway  \n Delete gateway  \n Edit gateway  \n Add a virtual connection to a gateway&ast;<  \n Remove a virtual connection from a gateway&ast;  \n Edit a virtual connection (API only) |
 | Viewer/Operator | Performs actions that don't change the state of resources. |  \n List gateways  \n Get gateways  \n List a gateway's virtual connections  \n View a gateway's virtual connections  \n Retrieve gateway-related information (completion notice/letter of authorization)  \n View incoming connection requests&ast; |
 {: caption="Table 1.
-IAM platform-access user role and actions" caption-side="top"}
+IAM platform-access user role and actions" caption-side="bottom"}

 &ast; To add or remove virtual connections to VPCs, or to accept or reject a connection request, the user must also have Editor or Administrator platform-access role permissions to the VPC.
 See [VPC: Getting started with IAM](/docs/vpc?topic=vpc-iam-getting-started) for more information.